mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 ### Defining constraints on entities

 The last part in this blog post is about validation.
-Normally every application has some kind of validation logic (mostly on entities), that have to be fulfiled in order to e.g. save them in the database.
+Normally every application has some kind of validation logic (mostly on entities), that have to be fulfilled in order to e.g. save them in the database.
 This is why both frameworks have solutions for the problem built-in.

 Let's look at an example for what a validation in this context means.
 Taking the Person - Pet example from above, let's say that the name of the person has to be there in order to create a person instance.
 Another one would be that at least every Person has to have one Pet.